List of awards and nominations received by Vyjayanthimala: FICCI Living Legend

-Film Fans' Association Award
+Film Fans' Association Awards

 Vyjayanthimala won the Best Tamil Actress Award (Second Prize) at the 1st Film Fans' Association Award for her debut film Vazhkai where she secured 1,676 votes.

-Filmfare Award
+Filmfare Awards

 The Filmfare Awards are presented annually by The Times Group to honour both artistic and technical excellence of professionals in the Hindi language film industry of India.
 Vyjayanthimala has won four awards from five nominations, including a Lifetime Achievement Award for her contribution in Bollywood.
-She was the first person to decline a Filmfare Award, when she refused the Filmfare Award for Best Supporting Actress for Devdas, as she stated that the roles of Chandramukhi and Paro, played by Vyjayanthimala and Suchitra Sen respectively, were parallel and of equal importance.
-Vyjayanthimala is the fifth most-frequent winner of the Best Actress award with three wins, behind Nutan and Kajol with five wins, Meena Kumari and Madhuri Dixit with four wins.
+She was the first person to decline a Filmfare Award, when she refused the Filmfare Award for Best Supporting Actress for Devdas (1955), as she stated that the roles of Chandramukhi and Paro, played by Vyjayanthimala and Suchitra Sen respectively, were parallel and of equal importance.
+Vyjayanthimala is the fifth most-frequent winner of the Best Actress award with three wins, behind Nutan, Kajol and Alia Bhatt with five wins, and Meena Kumari, Madhuri Dixit, Vidya Balan with four wins.
 She also holds the record for winning the award in any category for each year she was nominated in.

-International film festivals
+Film festivals

 Vyjayanthimala had been honored in various film festivals across the globe.
-She was awarded under the Lifetime achievement Award category.
+She was awarded under the Lifetime Achievement award category.